-This most heartless and indiscriminate disease had finally taken hold of her … it has been just awful to watch.
+This most heartless and indiscriminate Dementia had finally taken hold of her … it has been just awful to watch.

-After all Ruth’s organising, having purposely prepared herself and her future to remain forever being tended to in her own home by an army of paid care-working bees, it now seemed this was no longer a viable option.
+After all Ruth’s organising, having purposely prepared herself and her future to remain forever being tended to in her own home by an army of paid care-working bees and service providers, it now seemed this was no longer a viable option.